-Table 25 Cache Operators for Memory Load Instructions
+Table 27 Cache Operators for Memory Load Instructions

 Operator Meaning .ca Cache at all levels, likely to be accessed again.

-The default load instruction cache operation is ld.ca, which allocates cache lines in all levels (L1 and L2) with normal eviction policy.
+Operator Meaning The default load instruction cache operation is ld.ca, which allocates cache lines in all levels (L1 and L2) with normal eviction policy.
 Global data is coherent at the L2 level, but multiple L1 caches are not coherent for global data.
 If one thread stores to global memory via one L1 cache, and a second thread loads that address via a second L1 cache with ld.ca, the second thread may get stale L1 cache data, rather than the data stored by the first thread.
 The driver must invalidate global L1 cache lines between dependent grids of parallel threads.
 Stores by the first grid program are then correctly fetched by the second grid program issuing default ld.ca loads cached in L1. . cg Cache at global level (cache in L2 and below, not L1).
-Use 1d.cg to cache loads only globally, bypassing the L1 cache, and cache only in the L2 cache.
-As a result of this request, any existing cache lines that match the requested address in L1 will be evicted.

-Operator Meaning .cs Cache streaming, likely to be accessed once.
-The 1d.cs load cached streaming operation allocates global lines with evict-first policy in L1 and L2 to limit cache pollution by temporary streaming data that may be accessed once or twice.
-When 1d.cs is applied to a Local window address, it performs the 1d.1u operation. .lu Last use.
-The ld.lu load last use operation, when applied to a local address, invalidates (discards) the local L1 line following the load, if the line is fully covered.
-The compiler/programmer may use ld.lu when restoring spilled registers and popping function stack frames to avoid needless write-backs of lines that will not be used again.
-The ld.lu instruction performs a load cached streaming operation (ld.cs) on global addresses. . cv Cache as volatile (consider cached system memory lines stale, fetch again).
-The ld.cv load cached volatile operation applied to a global System Memory address invalidates (discards) a matching L2 line and re-fetches the line on each new load, to allow the thread program to poll a SysMem location written by the CPU.
-A ld.cv to a frame buffer DRAM address is the same as ld.cs, evict-first.
+Use 1d.cg to cache loads only globally, bypassing the L1 cache, and cache only in the L2 cache. .cs Cache streaming, likely to be accessed once.
+The ld.cs load cached streaming operation allocates global lines with evict-first policy in L1 and L2 to limit cache pollution by temporary streaming data that may be accessed once or twice.
+When ld.cs is applied to a Local window address, it performs the ld.lu operation. .lu Last use.
+The compiler/programmer may use 1d.1u when restoring spilled registers and popping function stack frames to avoid needless write-backs of lines that will not be used again.
+The 1d.1u instruction performs a load cached streaming operation (1d.cs) on global addresses. . cv Don't cache and fetch again (consider cached system memory lines stale, fetch again).
+The ld.cv load operation applied to a global System Memory address invalidates (discards) a matching L2 line and re-fetches the line on each new load.

-Table 26 Cache Operators for Memory Store Instructions
+Table 28 Cache Operators for Memory Store Instructions

 Operator Meaning .wb Cache write-back all coherent levels.
 The default store instruction cache operation is st.wb, which writes back cache lines of coherent cache levels with normal eviction policy.
-Data stored to local per-thread memory is cached in L1 and L2 with with write-back.
-However, sm_20 does NOT cache global store data in L1 because multiple L1 caches are not coherent for global data.
-Global stores bypass L1, and discard any L1 lines that match, regardless of the cache operation.
-Future GPUs may have globally-coherent L1 caches, in which case st.wb could write-back global store data from L1.
 If one thread stores to global memory, bypassing its L1 cache, and a second thread in a different SM later loads from that address via a different L1 cache with ld.ca, the second thread may get a hit on stale L1 cache data, rather than get the data from L2 or memory stored by the first thread.
 The driver must invalidate global L1 cache lines between dependent grids of thread arrays.
-Stores by the first grid program are then correctly missed in L1 and fetched by the second grid program issuing default ld.ca loads. .cg Cache at global level (cache in L2 and below, not L1).
-Use st.cg to cache global store data only globally, bypassing the L1 cache, and cache only in the L2 cache.
-In sm_20, st.cg is the same as st.wb for global data, but st.cg to local memory uses the L1 cache, and marks local L1 lines evict-first. .cs Cache streaming, likely to be accessed once.
-The $st.cs$ store cached-streaming operation allocates cache lines with evict-first policy in L2 (and L1 if Local) to limit cache pollution by streaming output data. .wt Cache write-through (to system memory).
-The st.wt store write-through operation applied to a global System Memory address writes through the L2 cache, to allow a CPU program to poll a SysMem location written by the GPU with st.wt.
-Addresses not in System Memory use normal write-back.
+Stores by the first grid program are then correctly missed in L1 and fetched by the second grid program issuing default ld.ca loads. . cg Cache at global level (cache in L2 and below, not L1).
+Use st.cg to cache global store data only globally, by passing the L1 cache, and cache only in the L2 cache. .cs Cache streaming, likely to be accessed once.
+The st.cs store cached-streaming operation allocates cache lines with evict-first policy to limit cache pollution by streaming output data. .wt Cache write-through (to system memory).

-8.7.6.2.
+(Operator Meaning The $st.wt$ store write-through operation applied to a global System Memory address writes through the L2 cache.

+9.7.8.2.
 Data Movement and Conversion Instructions: mov